-For the forthcoming academic year, 2021-22, the Department of International Development at Maynooth University is offering two half International-fee scholarships to outstanding individuals wishing to pursue the full-time taught MA in International Development.
+For the forthcoming academic year, 2021-22, the Department of International Development at Maynooth University is offering two full EU-fee scholarships to outstanding individuals wishing to pursue the full-time taught MA in International Development.
 The two scholarships will be offered on a gender equality basis: one reserved to female applicants and one to male applicants.
-Please note: this offer is intended only for non-EU status applicants who would be required to pay international fees.
+Please note: this offer is intended only for applicants with EU status who would be required to pay EU-rates for tuition fees.

 This is a unique opportunity for the successful candidates to be able to develop their understanding and skills in the area of international development.
 Applying critical learning approaches, they will be enabled to reflect on their own experience in the light of development theories, policies and different approaches to practice.
 They will also be prepared for work in the international development field through linking development theory with practice, seeking alternatives to current development processes, and learning how to turn development aspirations into realities in the Global South and North.

 Applicants must intend to pursue a full-time taught Master’s degree in International Development at Maynooth University in the academic year 2021-22 and meet the following eligibility criteria:

 - Demonstrated experience (2 years or more) in community development or global development in areas such as social justice, human rights, development education, volunteering or campaigning.

 - Applicants will need to demonstrate, through the provision of official academic transcripts, that they have achieved (or will achieve in summer 2021): a 2.1 upper 2nd class honours undergraduate degree (or equivalent).